ITR Filing Deadline Missed?

 Companies that are facing liquidity will be allowed some rebate on the amounts of book profit while calculating Minimum Alternative Tax.
 In the Financial Bill 2018, it was made clear that the rules for MAT for insolvent companies have been eased out completely.
 An Insolvent company is one that is not able to pay its debts under the law.

-This relaxation was given to make Insolvency and Bankruptcy Code, 2016 more effective and efficient.
-The companies which are in loss may not be paying taxes, but with MAT being applicable to them, there was some payout as tax, thereby impacting their financial position.
+This relaxation was given to make the Insolvency and Bankruptcy Code, 2016, more effective and efficient.
+The companies that are in loss may not be paying taxes, but with MAT being applicable to them, there was some payout as tax, thereby impacting their financial position.
 With relaxed MAT norms, these companies will have the option to get a reduction on the total amount of unabsorbed depreciation and loss brought forward (excluding unabsorbed depreciation).
 It will eventually help all those Companies which are facing financial difficulty.

 To put it simply, the introduction of MAT has led to the elimination of zero-tax practices by giant corporations.
 Also, it has played a significant role in promoting fair tax provisions for foreign, SEZ, and insolvent companies.
 So, if we see the bigger picture, the Minimum Alternative Tax is a step toward India’s fiscal growth.
 And therefore, every additional amendment made to this tax law would favor India’s economic development.